 Gabrielle grew up in Ste-Julie, Québec but moved to Ottawa in 2007 to attend the University of Ottawa where she received a bachelor’s degree in International Studies and Modern Languages.
 She bikes to work in the summer months and, when weather permits, walks to work throughout the winter.
 In her spare time, she enjoys doing yoga, cooking, and travelling whenever possible.

-Katlyn Lecompte-Richardson is our Project Coordinator.
+Kate Uffen is our Project Coordinator.
 In addition to being first on phones, she is in charge of Frozen Food as well as Quality Assurance and works on a wide assortment of projects including preparing the Annual Report, writing and designing the quarterly Client Newsletter, and creating many of the agency’s infographics and advertisements.
 She is a staff representative on the Supplier Liaison, Fundraising/Public Relations, Health and Safety, and Food Services Committees.

 Monique Rochon is our Saturday Coordinator.
 She answers the phones and assists volunteers on Saturdays to ensure that deliveries run smoothly.
 She joined the team in 2018 as an energetic retiree following a forty year career in dentistry.

 Monique grew up in a small town in Northern Ontario where she was first introduced to a career as a dental assistant and eventually as a dental hygienist.
 In her spare time, she enjoys outdoor activities such as walking and spending time with her four grandchildren.
-She is also a weekly volunteer at the Ottawa heart institute.
+She is also a weekly volunteer at the Ottawa Heart Institute.